McDegens-DAO/McSwap/README.md

 1. Copy the "default" skin folder in [css/skins](https://github.com/McDegens-DAO/McSwap/tree/main/css/skins) and give it a unique name.
 2. Replace images in your new folder as needed.
 3. Add/edit css rules in your default.css file in the new folder.
-4. Update .htaccess with your folder name.
+4. Update .htaccess with your skin folder name.
 ```javascript
 # default
 RewriteRule ^img/(.*)$ /css/skins/default/img/$1 [L]